-Your Honda's radio can tune in all frequencies in both the AM and FM bands.
+Your Honda's radio can receive the complete AM and FM bands.
 Those bands cover these frequencies:

-AM band:

-530 kilohertz to 1,710 kilohertz FM band:

-87.7 megahertz to 107.9 megahertz
+AM band: 530 to 1,710 kilohertz FM band: 87.7 to 107.9 megahertz

-Radio stations on the AM band are assigned frequencies at least 10 kilohertz apart (530, 540, 550).
-Those on the FM band are assigned frequencies at least 0.2 megahertz apart (87.9, 88.1, 88.3).
+Radio stations on the AM band are assigned frequencies at least ten kilohertz apart (530,540,550).
+Stations on the FM band are assigned frequencies at least 0.2 megahertz apart (87.9,88.1,88.3).

 Stations must use these exact frequencies.
-It is fairly common for stations to round-off the frequency in their advertising, so your radio will show a frequency of 100.9 even though the announcer may call the station "FM101."
+It is fairly common for stations to round-off the frequency in their advertising, so your radio could display a frequency of 100.9 even though the announcer may identify the station as "FM101."